 The New Buyer Journey

 When I think about my most recent and significant B2C purchase (a second hand car from Hyundai), the differences between my buying journey in 2018 compared to my last car purchase in 2010 are considerable.
-From start to finish, they delivered an excellent customer experience, instilling so much confidence that I actually felt comfortable purchasing the car without even having trying it!
+From start to finish, they delivered an excellent customer experience, instilling so much confidence that I actually felt comfortable purchasing the car without even having tried it!
 I would say that my experience was spot-on and really demonstrated the value of true customer centric inbound marketing and sales.
 My car buying journey looked like this:

 - I started my research on Autotrader